How to Pass a Drug Test with Palo Azul Tea

 The following table is average detection times for cannabinoids provided by the Drug Court Institute:

 2-4x per month 11-18 days

 The Crystal Drug and Alcohol Testing Group provided this table:

 One study tested detection times for low doses and high doses of marijuana and utilized the standard cannabinoids' cutoff level (50 nanograms/milliliter).
 It found that “the average detection times for the low dose group was less than 1 day and for the high dose it was less than 2 days.”

 However, we read other medical studies which found shorter detection times.

-Another study somewhat supports this finding, as they found that “After smoking one marijuana cigarette, THCCOOH is detectable (using a cut-off of 50 ng/mL) for 2-4 days.”
+A 2016 study somewhat supports this finding, as they found that “After smoking one marijuana cigarette, THCCOOH is detectable (using a cut-off of 50 ng/mL) for 2-4 days.”
 The researchers of this study also mention that “More frequent use will be detectable for almost 1 month, exceptionally 3 months.”

-Researchers from another study support these findings by mentioning that “cannabinoid metabolites can remain detectable in urine even after long periods of abstinence.”
+A Healthline article support these findings by mentioning that “cannabinoid metabolites can remain detectable in urine even after long periods of abstinence.”
 They also “found traces of one metabolite, delta 1-THC, in urine as long as four weeks after use.”

 What factors affect drug tests?

 • Body fat %